Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

-Observe that there is an identity in \eqref{bed} for any function $\Psi: q\to q^{-\tau}$.
+Then for any dimension function $g$ with the property that $r^{-1}g(r)\to \infty$ as $r\to 0$, and $r\mapsto r^{-1}g(r)$ decreasing, we have the conclusion \eqref{conresult} of Theorem~\ref{Hussainparabola}. \end{theorem} Observe that there is an identity in \eqref{bed} for any function $\Psi: q\mapsto q^{-\tau}$.
 Moreover the condition is easy to check for functions of exponential decay.
-We want to explicitly highlight our result for these natural classes of approximation functions.
+We want to explicitly highlight our result for these natural classes of approximating functions.